Geophysical Applications in Near Surface (GAINS)

 Miriam is an engineering geophysicist with the Bureau of Reclamation in Denver, CO.
 She has over 10 years of experience in all near-surface geophysical techniques, having worked in both the public and private sectors.
 Throughout her career, she has performed geophysical surveys in over 25 US states, in every type of field condition imaginable.
 She is known for her creative and successful execution of field surveys in challenging and less than desirable terrains.

-Trevor Ensele
+Trever Ensele

 Mr. Ensele is a seasoned geophysicist and geologist with 18 years of experience in the acquisition and analysis of geophysical, geological, and geotechnical data.
 His expertise spans a wide range of geophysical methods, including seismic, electrical resistivity, electromagnetic, magnetic, and GPR surveys, as well as GPS surveying and GIS software applications.
 Additionally, Mr. Ensele has managed mineral exploration programs, large scale geophysical surveys, diamond core drilling, trenching, and geotechnical sampling and analysis programs.